babelyx/en/whitepaper.md

 User-generated content is minted to Sovereign Content Assets by following steps:

 1. At first the actual content is stored in the decentralized content-addressing system IPFS;
-2. Then, hash addresses of the content and their stakeholders are encrypted into a "Sovereign Content Certificate" and stored in IPFS;
+2. Then, hash addresses of the content and their stakeholders are encrypted into a "**Sovereign Content Certificate**" and stored in IPFS;
-3. Finally, the certificate pointing to the encrypted content is minted into a "Sovereign Content Token" on a blockchain.
-The token upgrades NFT to Safe NFT, ensuring not only the safe ownership, but also the safe content, constituting an inseparable whole.
+3. Finally, the certificate pointing to the encrypted content is minted into a "**Sovereign Content Token**" on a blockchain, also known as "Safe NFT" that ensurs not only the safe ownership, but also the safe content, constituting an inseparable whole.

+UGC ==> Sovereign Content Certificate in IPFS ==> Sovereign Content Token (Safe NFT) on Blockchain

 Through these steps, while the certificate and token remains public, the actual content is fundamentally prevented from unauthorized access, copying, distribution, and tampering.
 For instance, others must pay a decryption fee to the content owner, to be able to access the actual content through a decentralized mechanism.